karmaniverous/stan/docs-src/cli-examples.md

 ## Patching

-Apply a unified diff from clipboard (default), from argument, or from file:
+Apply a unified diff from clipboard (default), argument, or file:

 ```
 stan patch